eduardolmedeiros/springboot-helloworld-docker/README.md

-# Ths is dummy springboot helloworld container
+# This is a dummy springboot helloworld container

 ## 1. Starting springboot container